-JEA Northside Generating Station (NGS) Units 1 and 2 produce byproducts that consist of fly ash and bed ash.
-JEA has obtained a permit from FDEP to beneficially use the processed byproduct material in the State of Florida, subject to certain restrictions.
-These ash products are processed into materials marketed as EZBase and EZSorb.
-The expansion of rail capacity, the ability to load rail cars directly from the storage silos, and direct leasing of railcars has enabled JEA to become a full-service marketer, delivering products by truck or rail.
-EZSorb is currently being transported by truck and rail to leachate solidification and environmental remediation/stabilization projects in several southeastern states.
+JEA Northside Generating Station (NGS) Units 1 and 2 are fueled by a combination of petroleum coke, biomass, coal, and natural gas.
+Limestone is added during the power generation process to create thermal mass and to aid in the removal of sulfurous gas emissions.
+At the conclusion of this generation process, two byproducts are generated, fly ash and bed ash.
+These byproducts are distinct from that of a conventionally fired boiler because they are composed primarily of lime and gypsum.
+JEA has obtained a permit from FDEP to beneficially use NGS byproduct material in the State of Florida, subject to certain restrictions.
+Rail capacity at NGS, the ability to load rail cars and trucks directly from the storage silos, and direct leasing of railcars has enabled JEA to market fly ash and bed ash by truck or rail.
+These byproducts are currently being transported by truck and rail to leachate solidification and environmental remediation/stabilization projects in several southeastern states.